nrobinaubertin/alamos/README.md

 # Los Alamos Chess

 ## Goal
-I want to have a benchmark test to compare performance of a simple algorithm in multiple programming languages.
+I want to have a benchmark test to compare implementations of a simple algorithm in multiple programming languages.
 Code should be kept simple and idiomatic.
 So that the benchmark is neither too complex nor too simple, I've chosen to create a simple AI that plays [Los Alamos Chess](https://www.chessvariants.com/small.dir/losalamos.html).

+The idea is that with this project I can test:
+- Performance of those languages in a CPU intensive task
+- How is it to write something simple in that language
+- Also test the capacity of LLMs to translate from a language to another

 ## Rules
 The AI should take as input a string of 36 characters representing the occupancy of each square and a string of 1 character reprensenting whose turn it is to play.